DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Otherwise I wouldn't be leisurely spending time here.
 Thee did the same, didn't thee?"

-"..Yeah, we've discussing it with Io Resistance."
+"..Yeah, we've discussed it with Io Resistance."

 Looking at Jeanne, who answered like that, there was no Fairin by her side.
 As being responsible for negotiations with foreign gods, Fairin has been finalizing details of agreement in the village.